szTheory/exifcleaner/README.md

 - Chinese (Mandarin) ❌ needs translation
 - Danish ✅ by @zlatco
 - Dutch ✅ by @rvl-code
-- French (France) ✅
+- French (France) ✅ needs proofreading
 - French (Quebec) ❌ needs translation if France version is not sufficient
 - German ✅ by @tayfuuun, with updates by @philippsandhaus
-- Italian ❌ needs translation
+- Italian ✅ by @blackcat-917
 - Japanese ✅ by @AKKED
 - Polish ✅ by @m1chu
 - Portuguese (Brazil) ✅ by @iraamaro, with updates by @dadodollabela